BonnieMcLean/IcoTools/README.md

 The meanings will also all be presented in CAPITALS during the experiment (regardless of how you write them in the stimuli file).

 See examples in the example folder.

+# Instructions for using the foiler() function

+For those not using IPA, if you have long vowels and consonants, represent them as doubled letters to have it convert them to single letters.

 # Default instructions